Introduction

 The PathProviderBuilder.filenameExtension method gives you the opportunity to use a different file extension for the approved and received files.

-NOTE
+- NOTE

 most of the time you probably want to do this because you’re using a special printer that creates a specific format (e.g. JSON, XML, YAML, …).
-In that case, you might want to provide a Custom Printer Implementation and override the filenameExtension method of the Printer instead of changing the filename extension here.
+In that case, you might want to provide a Custom Printer Format and override the

 Person person = createPerson("John Doe", LocalDate.of(1990, 1, 1));